Ratfink/libbone/README.md

 libbone
 =======

-A library for working with the BeagleBone in Bash
+A library for working with the BeagleBone in C

 Goals
 -----